erda-project/docs/docs/en/1.6/manual/cmp/guide/cluster/management.md

 * Only upgrade edge clusters of lower versions.

 ## Offline
 The platform supports cluster offline and release.
-Go to **Cloud Management > Resource Management > Clusters > Operation** to get cluster offline.
+Go to **Cloud Management > Cluster Resource > Clusters > Operation** to get cluster offline.

 Please finish the following before get the cluster offline: